Calculus of Parametric Curves: Comprehensive Study Guide

 [!WARNING] Common Confusion: A frequent stumbling block is limits of integration for Area vs. Arc Length.

-- For Area, the limits must go from the t-value corresponding to the leftmost xt-value corresponding to the rightmost x-value.
-(This might mean t_1 > t_2!).
+- For Area, the limits must go from the -value to the !).

-- For Arc length, you simply integrate from the starting t-value to the ending t$-value.
+- For Arc length, you simply integrate from the starting -value.

 Cross-Reference: Review standard integration techniques from Techniques of Integration (Unit 3)—especially trigonometric substitution and integration by parts—as parametric length and surface area integrals frequently result in complex radical expressions.